 Kate told the us that she read this adage as a young woman, and it stuck with her ever since.

-Kate was a creative artist and a gifted sculptor, who was compassionate, wise, and kind.
+Kate was a gifted artist and sculptor, who was compassionate, wise, and kind.
 She had lived a hard life.
 As a divorced, single mother who struggled with the serious symptoms of mental illness—poverty made her life even more difficult.
-This was true for most of the other women in the group too, and Kate was offering words of encouragement to her soul sisters that day.
+This was true for most of the other women in the group, too, and Kate was offering words of encouragement to her soul sisters that day.

 “I used to think that if I was worrying, I was being productive,” she said.
 “But once I thought about the rocking chair analogy, I realized that worrying was the thing that was actually getting in my way!”